Brett-Tanner/Journal/2024/Apr_24.md

 - [] Add extra emails field
   - [] Can login in with any email
   - [] They can add emails but not delete

+#### Parent accounts

+- Should be able to exchange messages with their child's school; teachers, SM and org admin
+  - Probably just use support messages for this

 ### Event Site